 An early return to the hotel to check out was followed by an Oltrano stroll for me, in the sunshine, with churches to photograph, a mozzarella and tomato seedy croissant and a final gelato, coconut and lemon.

 After coaching it to Pisa Airport the usual queues and crowds ended with finding the enlarged international gate area comfortably empty.
-What with the increased number of barcodes to be found and scanned boarding took a while, and one a party of stout chaps, thought to be a rugby team, was left behind because he couldn't provide jab proof, because of a dead phone.
+What with the increased number of barcodes to be found and scanned boarding took a while, and one of a party of stout chaps, thought to be a rugby team, was left behind because he couldn't provide his jab proof, because of his dead phone.